danoctavian/c10k-bench/README.md

 the server completed 261102
  3000 30  38.21s user 29.62s system 210% cpu 32.226 total

+#### rust mioco

+times out on 3000 clients.

+does ~66k requests with 128 clients.

+guessing there's some bugs currently that make it not deal correctly with closing the sockets. also the lower request processing rate is because it runs on 1 kernel thread.
+This is normal since i'm depending on bleeding edge implementation.

 #### golang

 the server completed 297555